DavidNemeth/DotNetCore/Skeleta/ReadMe.md

 **2017.10.18:**
 **-DataAccesLayer with UnitOfWork and Repository pattern implemented.**
-**-User and premission based role management on backend implemented.**
+**-User and premission based role management on backend implemented.(Able to create and manage roles, premissions etc so you can make it fit with any app)**